defanor/pgxhtml/README.md

 Presence of `auth=on` in the URL query requires HTTP basic authentication, and the provided credentials are used directly for PostgreSQL authentication.
-HTTP authentication also gets requested if a database failure was password-related.
+HTTP authentication also gets requested if a database connection failure was password-related.

 ### Web server